bluerobotics/ardusub-zola/advanced-usage/index.md

    - on the device
    - manual upload, or
    - downloaded from the internet
-- If necessary, the underlying service can be accessed directly at TCP port `8081`
+- If necessary, the underlying service can be accessed directly
    - e.g. http://blueos.local:8081
 {% end %}